Revised Total Coliform Rule (RTCR)

 RTCR Assessments and Corrective Actions Guidance Manual (PDF)

 Transient non-community systems, which generally do not require a certified operator for daily operation will need to find a certified operator to conduct a Level 2 assessment when triggered.
-Therefore, PA DEP intends to maintain a list of certified operators willing to conduct Level 2 Assessments for public water systems that do not have a certified operator.
+Therefore, PA DEP maintains a list of certified operators willing to conduct Level 2 Assessments for public water systems that do not have a certified operator.
 This list can be used by public water systems that have triggered a Level 2 Assessment under the Revised Total Coliform Rule to locate and hire a certified operator to conduct the assessment.
-If you are interested in being on this list, please complete the
+If you are a certified operator that is interested in being on this list, please complete the new RTCR Level 2 Assessment Operator Survey.
+Note: This is a new survey.
+If you completed a Level 2 Assessor survey prior to December 2022, please complete this new survey.

 Finding an Assessor for Systems without Certified Operators